 Cityscapes - pupils learn about the work of Stephen Wiltshire and use this as inspiration for their own pieces.

-Shell Structures - pupils design and create their own gift boxes to sell at the Christmas Fair.
+Shell Structures - pupils design and create their own gift boxes.
+They also use a CAD (computer aided design) program to design the box.

 Mechanical Systems - levers and linkages.
-Pupils design and create their own Disney pop-up poster or leaflet, linked to their geography topic, Beyond The Magic Kingdom.
+Pupils design and create their own moving picture, toy, poster or leaflet.

 Food Technology - a healthy and varied diet.
 Pupils design and make a healthy snack which would be suitable to take on a school trip.

 We learn about the earliest people known to have lived in our country and how people survived.
-We investigate the world from the Stone Age to the Bronze and Iron Age and how the world began to change from gathering to farming.
+We investigate what the world was like during the Stone Age, the Bronze Age and the Iron Age, including learning about Cheddar Man.
 We also learn about the Roman Empire and its impact on Britain.

 Click here for the programmes of study.